-Parking on campus is a privilege.
+Parking on campus is a privilege and can be revoked at any time.
 More detailed information is found on the Parking Permit Application.
 A State Approved Driver Education program must be completed prior to a parking permit being issued.

-Students may not return to the parking lot during the day, except for those students who have written permission to leave school, or those with written permission from an administrator.
+Once the school day begins, students are not permitted to return to the parking lot during the day with the exception of those students who have written permission to leave school, or those with written permission from an administrator.

 There will be no loitering in the parking lot after school is dismissed.
-Drivers and passengers must leave the automobile and parking lot immediately upon arrival and report to their classroom.
+Drivers and passengers must leave the automobile and parking lot immediately upon arrival and report to their assigned classroom.

 Parking stickers may not be transferred to a vehicle other than that on the original application.
-New vehicles or any changes of vehicles must be registered with the parking lot attendant.
+New vehicles or any changes of vehicles must be registered with the parking lot attendant (BAM Office).